freqtrade/freqtrade/docs/utils.md

                         Path to directory with historical backtesting data.
   --userdir PATH, --user-data-dir PATH
                         Path to userdata directory.
 ```

+!!!
+Warning
+    Using this command will try to load all python files from a folder.
+This can be a security risk if untrusted files reside in this folder, since all module-level code is executed.

 Example: search default strategy folder within userdir

 ``` bash